kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Check if there exist any custom resource definition with the x-kubernetes-validator field in the OpenAPIv3 schema.
+Check if there exist any custom resource definition with the x-kubernetes-validations field in the OpenAPIv3 schema.

 ###### How can someone using this feature know that it is working for their instance?